PolusAI/workflow-inference-compiler/docs/dev/gitetiquette.md

 ## Testing and CI/CD

-Before pushing, please run `pytest -m 'not slow'` or preferably the full `pytest`.
+Before pushing, please run `pytest --cov -m 'not slow'` or preferably the full `pytest --cov`.

+## .gitignore

+We have a `.gitignore` file to prevent developers from accidentally pushing certain files.
+However, .gitignore files are somewhat fragile and should not really be relied upon.
+In other words, please avoid `git add *` and please use `git status` to check that you are *only* adding the specific files you intend to add.